sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 #### Sequential mode

-By default, **${solutionName}** sends the queries to the resource in parallel.
+By default, **MetricsHub** sends the queries to the resource in parallel.
 Although the parallel mode is faster than the sequential one, too many requests at the same time can lead to the failure of the targeted system.

 To force all the network calls to be executed in sequential order: